On December 20th, 2015 the China-Australia Free Trade Agreement (ChAFTA) came into effect after more than a decade of careful negotiations.

 3. Determine Where Your Goods Come From

 ChAFTA is designed to give preferential treatment to goods wholly made in China or Australia, either as raw materials or finished goods.
-If you’re not sure where the goods come from here are some Rules of Origin (ROO) guidelines you should look at.
+If you’re not sure where the goods come from check the Rules of Origin (ROO) guidelines.

 This can get a little complicated, because raw material might come from one place but be made into a finished product in China.
 So, there are Product Specific Rules (PSR) which can help you manage this.